dashevo/js-dash-sdk/CONTRIBUTING.md

 - impr(Document): parsing handle schema validation
 - fix(Document): parsing leak memory fixed

-Try to mind that we deeply rely on commit title to follow changes and research previous modification.
+Please remember that we depend on commit titles to follow changes and research previous modifications.
-Don't hesitate to use commit message to tell more about the changes.
+Don't hesitate to use commit messages to explain more about the changes.

 #### Issues

-* Demonstrating the issue by creating a JSFiddle (you can inherit DashJS from unpkg) is definitively welcome.
+* Demonstrating the issue by creating a JSFiddle (you can inherit DashJS from unpkg) is definitely welcome.
-* **Title follows Use a clear and descriptive title** for the issue to identify the suggestion.
+* **Use a clear and descriptive title** for the issue to identify the suggestion.
-* **Provide a comprehensive description of the suggested enhancement** in as much detail as possible. (a template is automatically generated for you on creating an issue / pr)
+* **Provide a comprehensive description of the suggested enhancement** in as much detail as possible. (a template is automatically generated for you when creating an issue / pr)
 * (If applicable) **Provide specific examples to demonstrate the steps**.

 #### Pull Requests